The 'Being True To Yourself' Approach to Changing Socially

 You can sometimes win people over by staying true to yourself

-Sometimes everyone in a group will feel a certain way about something and the easy thing for you to do would be to pretend you feel the same, maybe by omission.
+Sometimes everyone in a group will feel a certain way about something and the easy thing to do would be to pretend you feel the same, maybe by omission.
 At times speaking up and saying you feel differently will earn you more respect.
-Even if the others can't agree with you, they admire you for not deprecating your own beliefs.
+Even if the others can't agree with you, they admire you for not turning your back on your beliefs.

-Another example: If you're talking to someone new, you may not be sure whether you should mention certain things about yourself, perhaps that you like reading about history.
+Another example: If you're talking to someone you just met, you may not be sure whether you should mention certain things about yourself, maybe that you like reading about history.
 But sometimes you'll mention it and the other person will say they like the same thing, or tell you about their own closet interest.
-If you had never spoken up and tried to portray yourself as a typical individual, you never would have gotten the chance to connect with the other person on that point.
+If you had never spoken up and tried to portray yourself as totally generic, you never would have gotten the chance to connect with them on that point.

 Some of the best things in the world have come from people going their own way

-There are hundreds of examples, in art, in science, in academic thought, in fashion.
+There are hundreds of examples, in art, science, academics, and fashion.
 Someone went against the grain of the time and came up with something new and better.
-The only way they were able to do that is because they held an outsider, non-majority perspective.
-They may have drawn some disapproval, but they didn't care because their vision was more important than getting along with every last person socially.
+The only way they were able to do that is because they held an outsider, minority perspective.
+They may have drawn some disapproval, but they didn't care because their vision was more important than getting along with everyone.

 Downsides to being true to yourself

-It would be easy to overstate the importance of the points in this section.
 A lot of the time when someone is true to their natural social preferences they get along just fine and nothing really comes of it.
-A guy doesn't follow cricket like all his friends do, and no one really cares and everyone still likes him just fine.
-Or someone likes to spend a lot of time on their own, and no one has any real problem with it.
-Maybe they get the odd comment or thoughtless remark when they go their own way, but it's rare and super easy to brush off.
+A guy doesn't follow cricket like all his friends, and no one really cares and everyone still likes him just fine.
+Or someone prefers to spend a lot of time on their own, and no one has any real problem with it.
+Maybe they get the odd comment or thoughtless remark when they go their own way, but it's rare and super-easy to brush off.
 Still, being true to yourself isn't always the perfect solution...

 Going against the grain can causes hassles and friction

-Whatever culture or subculture you find yourself in, the social world is going to be set up a certain way and isn't likely to change any time soon.
+Whatever culture or subculture you find yourself in, the wider social world is going to be set up a certain way and isn't likely to change anytime soon.
 If you go against what that social norm expects of you it can lead to hassles.
 On occasion it can cause a lot of problems.
-Plenty of people have had their careers suffer because their office culture thought it would be better if they were more chatty and outgoing.
-Everyone reading this can probably think of lots of other examples, like some people assuming there's something mentally wrong with someone if they'd rather stay home and watch a movie than go to a loud, flashy club.
+Plenty of quiet people have had their careers suffer because their office culture thought it would be better if they were chatty and outgoing.
+A university student may be teased by her roommates because she'd rather stay home and watch a movie than go to a loud, flashy club.